gnoose/datafeeds-shared/docs/partial_billing_scrapers.md

 ### T&D-only bills or Generation-only partial bills.

 It is very important that your scraper produces the correct "type" of partial bill.
 In the stitching process, `tnd-only` partials will be matched to `generation-only` partial bills.

 For a meter where there are multiple SA's involved, `UtilityService.service_id` should be used to store the T&D SAID.
 The corresponding generation SAID should be stored in `UtilityService.gen_service_id`.
 If you are building a T&D-only partial billing scraper, you should generally pass in the `service_id` or `utility_account_id` to the Configuration.
 If you are building a generation-only partial-billing scraper, you should use the generation service fields, and pass in the `gen_service_id` or `gen_utility_account_id` to the Configuration.

-The scraper configuration should pass in `partial_type` which will either be `tnd-only` or `generation-only`.
-This will be set on `PartialBill.provider_type` for use in the stitching process later.
+After collecting results, the scraper should return bills using the appropriate attribute in the `Results` class:

+  - full bills go in `bills`
+  - T&D partials go in `tnd_bills`
+  - generation partials go in `generation_bills`

+For example, to create T&D partial bills: `return Results(tnd_bills=self.billing_history)`

 ### Urjanet

-Urjanet Partial Billing Scrapers should pass in `urja_partial_billing=True` to `run_urjanet_datafeed`.
-Urjanet scrapers define the scraper configuration in a central place, so this flag determines if the `BasePartialBillUrjanetConfiguration` is used or the `BaseUrjanetConfiguration` is used.
-The `BasePartialBillUrjanetConfiguration` has `scrape_partial_bills` set to True, which will send the urjanet scraper results into the `partial_bill` table.
+Urjanet Partial Billing Scrapers should pass in the type of partial bill that they scrape via the `partial_type` parameter to `run_urjanet_datafeed`.

-SCE CCA Scraper - Clean Power Alliance (generation-only)
+Example: SCE CCA Scraper - Clean Power Alliance (generation-only)
 ```python
 def datafeed(
     account: SnapmeterAccount,